leandroberetta/mimik/README.md

 ### Right Lyrics

-The following command will create a fake application called Right Lyrics, in terms of services it looks like:
+The following commands will create a fake application called Right Lyrics, in terms of services it looks like:

 ![right-lyrics](./example/mesh.png)